Lycodapus: Characteristics

 Lycodapus eelpouts have bodies which vary from slender to robust, the depth varying between 3.2% to 10% of the standard length.
 They may have transparent, gelatinous or opaque skin with no scales present.
 There are also no oral valve, occipital pores or pelvic fins.
 The only suborbital bone present is the lacrimal.
 The gill slit is not joined to the isthmus to its rear.
 The flesh is gelatinous.
 In males the front teeth in the jaw are canine like.
 The pseudobranch, vomerine and palatine teeth are normally present.
 The pectoral fin has between 5 and 9 rays.
 These are small eelpouts, some of which are mature at lengths of 120 mm.
 The largest species is Lycodapus antatcticus which has a maximum published total length of 22.5 cm.

 Distribution and habitat

-Lycodapus eelpouts are found mainly in the eastern Pacific Ocean with some species extending into the Bering Sea and westerm North Pacific Oceans and others extending in to the Southern Ocean.
+Lycodapus eelpouts are found mainly in the eastern Pacific Ocean with some species extending into the Bering Sea and western North Pacific Oceans and others extending into the Southern Ocean.
 They appear to be mesopelagic fishes with most specimens being collected in open nets.
 There is also some evidence for diel vertical migration which has been described for Lycodapus mandibularis.